RyanonRails/blog/source/_posts/2014-11-19-improving-your-ruby-code-base.markdown

  probably going to be just as bad as the previous code.
 It's a harsh reality, but once you accept that you're old codebase is a reflection of your skill level, you can start to improve, and prevent future failures.

 But how do you improve?
 Books.
-Specifically this [book](http://www.amazon.com/gp/product/0321721330/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0321721330&linkCode=as2&tag=sandimetzcom-20&linkId=MEEIA2TTJVD6F5DO)
+Specifically this [book](http://www.amazon.com/gp/product/0321721330/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0321721330&linkCode=as2&tag=sandimetzcom-20&linkId=MEEIA2TTJVD6F5DO).
- Most of the time I read books, and nothing sticks.
-POODR was the first book that I started to read and make my code better **the next day**.
+ Most of the time when I read books, nothing sticks.
+Or it only becomes beneficial in very specific scenarios.
+POODR was the first ruby book that I started to read and made my code better **the next day**.
- The simplest thing I started to do was using an args hash and calling fetch on those values (with a default if it didn't exist).
  I started leveraging objects much more, and wrote less procedural code.
+It teaches you to truly embrace OOP.

 Coding Rules/standards
 ---------------------

 All teams have varying skill levels.
 So how do you start to improve as a team?
-Luckily, Sandi has given a few good base [rules](https://gist.github.com/simeonwillbanks/4567703) to follow (with the caveat of 'You can break these rules if you can talk your pair into agreeing with you'):
+Luckily, Sandi has given a few good base [rules](https://gist.github.com/simeonwillbanks/4567703) to follow (with the caveat of "You can break these rules if you can talk your pair into agreeing with you"):

 1. Your class can be no longer than 100 lines of code.
 2. Your methods can be no longer than five lines of code.
 3. You can pass no more than four parameters and you can’t just make it one big hash.
 4. When a call comes into your Rails controller, you can only instantiate one object to do whatever it is that needs to be done.

-In addition to those rules we've added in:
+In addition to those rules we've added one other.

-  5. No instance variables.
+No instance variables.
 We use [decent-exposure](https://github.com/hashrocket/decent_exposure) and the expose helper to dry up our code which gives us an easy way to stub when testing.

 **You're going to struggle through those rules**.
 I remember lots of head scratching when we decided to follow this set of rules, but it becomes second nature